jacek-korzemski/youtube-music-app-back/README.md

 To instal an app:

-1. setup MySQL database - you can use `sql/install.sql` file to build it.
+1. setup MySQL database - the preffered way, is to use Laravel migration tools, but you can also use `sql/install.sql` file to build it.
+The databases created with SQL query should be compatybile with the one made with Laravel ```artisan:migrate```.
 2. duplicate file `backend/.env.example` ane rename it to `backend/.env`
 3. fill your `backend/.env` file with correct data (mySql connection, youtube API key)
 4. fill database with your favorite channels, u can do it via CLI - just go to `backend/cli` and run